-We recommend geotechnical inspections, and additional boreholes and appropriate testing (such as rock strength testing) be carried out during construction to confirm the estimated allowable bearing capacities provided above have been achieved.
+We recommend geotechnical inspections, and additional boreholes and appropriate testing be carried out prior and during construction to confirm the estimated allowable bearing capacities provided above have been achieved.
 Where ground conditions vary from those outlined in this report, GCA should be contacted immediately for further advise.